dmd-program/dmd-100/projects/open_design/discover_secondary_research.md

 2. Research areas
    1. What toy categories did you find?
 You can identify your own categories.
    2. What materials are the toys made from?
-   3. What age groups were toys designed for?
+   3. Who are the intended users?
+How do you know?
-   4. Who are the users?
+   4. What are toys and what are they for?

 ### Exporting presentation to a PDF format